RedisBloom/RedisBloom/docs/Bloom_Commands.md

 ### Description:

 Creates an empty Bloom Filter for the initial capacity requested with an upper bound `error_rate`.
-By default, the filter will auto-scale when `capacity` is reached.
+By default, the filter auto-scales when `capacity` is reached.

-Though the filter can scale up by creating sub-filters, it is recommended to reserve enough capacity since maintaining and querying sub-filters requires more memory and CPU time than an equivalent filter that had the right capacity on creation time.
+Though the filter can scale up by creating sub-filters, we recommend that you reserve enough capacity because maintaining and querying sub-filters requires more memory and CPU time than an equivalent filter that had the right capacity at creation time.

 The number of hash functions is -log(error)/ln(2)^2.
 The number of bits per item is -log(error)/ln(2) ≈ 1.44.